mdn/content/files/en-us/web/accessibility/aria/roles/menu_role/index.md

 Menu items can be grouped in elements with the [`group`](/en-US/docs/Web/Accessibility/ARIA/Roles/group_role) role, and separated by elements with role [`separator`](/en-US/docs/Web/Accessibility/ARIA/Roles/separator_role).
 Neither `group` nor `separator` receive focus or are interactive.

 If a `menu` is opened as a result of a context action, <kbd>Escape</kbd> or <kbd>Enter</kbd> may return focus to the invoking context.
 If focus was on the menu button, <kbd>Enter</kbd> opens the menu, giving focus to the first menu item.
-If focus is on the menu itself, <kbd>Escape</kbd> closes the menu and returns focus to the menubutton or parent menubar item (or the context action that opened the menu).
+If focus is on the menu itself, <kbd>Escape</kbd> closes the menu and returns focus to the menu button or parent menubar item (or the context action that opened the menu).

 Elements with the role `menu` have an implicit [`aria-orientation`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-orientation) value of `vertical`.
 Include `aria-orientation="horizontal"`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-orientation).